ericwm76/schoolrunner-challenge/README.md

-# Intro

-Welcome to the Schoolrunner Puplympics!
+# Welcome to the Schoolrunner Puplympics!

 Please visit https://ericwm76.github.io/schoolrunner-challenge/ to play.